nov23e/Gitlab-iyy.gitlab.io/README.md

 ### CSS is missing!
 That means two things:

 - Either that you have wrongly set up the CSS URL in your templates.
-- Or your static generator has a configuration option that needs to be explicitly set in order to serve static assets under a relative URL.
+- Or `baseURL` in [`config.toml`](/config.toml) is not corretly set.
+For more information see issue https://gitlab.com/pages/hugo/-/issues/18.